 How often do you need to feed your baby?

 Feed your baby whenever he or she is hungry.
 In the first 2 weeks, your baby will breastfeed about every 1 to 3 hours.
+That often works out to about 8 to 12 times in a 24-hour period.
 This schedule can make you very tired.
 But know that your baby will soon start eating more at each feeding, and you won't need to breastfeed as often.

 Do you need to limit what you eat and drink?